aperezdc/perezdecastro.org/2019/webkit-2.26-six-month-retrospective.markdown

 During the last few months [Claudio Saavedra][csaavedra] has completed the support for [HTTP Strict Transport Security][wiki-hsts] in [libsoup][libsoup]—our networking backend—and the needed support code in WebKit.
-HSTS support is always enabled.
+As a result, HSTS support is always enabled.

 ### New WebSockets Implementation